De Arbol vs Guajillo: Heat, Flavor, Uses

 • Sealed plastic storage.
 Causes rot.
 Use paper bags.

-The Verdict: De Arbol vs Guajillo Pepper
+De Arbol vs Guajillo Pepper

 De Arbol and Guajillo Pepper occupy very different positions on the heat spectrum.
-De Arbol delivers 6× more heat with its distinctive smoky and nutty character.
+De Arbol delivers about 6× more upper-range heat with its distinctive smoky and nutty character.
 Guajillo Pepper, with its tangy and sweet profile, excels in everyday cooking.

 Fact-Checked & Expert Reviewed